mozilla-services/docs/source/sync/storageformat6.rst

 * **HMAC**: HMAC for the encrypted message.

-Since these 3 items are all related and all are needed to decrypt and verify individual messages, they are represented by a single entity, a buffer containing all 3 fields concatenated together.
+Since these 3 items are all related and all are needed to decrypt and verify individual messages, they are represented by a single entity - a buffer containing all 3 fields concatenated together.

 Each binary buffer holds the raw bytes constituting the HMAC signature,